ESedrak/log-parser/README.md

 - Use batch workers for handling counting of logs.
 Example scenarios:
   - Wait for 10 logs before the log is matched and counted (currently one log is being matched and counted at a time)
   - Schedule the logs to be counted such as every hour
-- Use golang's popular packages - cobra and viper:
+- Use golang's popular packages - cobra and viper (and potentially promptui):
   - cobra: for building CLI
-  - viper: for config loading (easily be able to override default settings and is supported by many types ot files: JSON, TOML, YAML, ENV)
+  - viper: for config loading (easily be able to override default settings and is supported by many types of files: JSON, TOML, YAML, ENV)
+  - promptui: create command-line prompts for user input

 ## Dependencies